allisonmachado/blog.allison.bsb.br/posts/mysql-transaction-model.md

 - Intension Shared (IS)
 - Intension Exclusive (IX)

-Intention locks indicate which type of lock (shared or exclusive) a transaction requires later for a row in a table, they show someone is locking a row, or is going to lock a row in the table:
+Intention locks indicate which type of lock (shared or exclusive) a transaction requires later for a row in a table:

 - Before a transaction can acquire a (S) lock on a row in a table, it must first acquire an (IS) lock on the table.